 The John Steven Kellett Foundation supports LGBTQ organizations serving the Greater Houston, Texas area.

-The John C. Kish Foundation supports LGBTQ organizations across the United States.
+The John C. Kish Foundation broadly supports LGBTQ organizations across the United States rather than naming specifics strategies of interest.

 The John Larsen Foundation funds efforts to address inequality and discrimination amongst LGBTQ populations, especially youth.